-Brand Marketing: What It Is + How to Create your Brand Marketing Strategy
+Brand Marketing: What It Is + How to Create Your Brand Marketing Strategy

 How can you coordinate paid ad campaigns and organic content to tell your brand’s story and extend its reach?

-How will you leverage social media influencers and the rapport they’ve cultivated with their audiences to reach new niche markets?
+How will you leverage social media influencers' relationships with their audiences to reach new niche markets?

-What kind of affiliate marketing and referral programmes can you offer to turn loyal customers into brand ambassadors?
+What affiliate marketing and referral programs can you offer to turn loyal customers into brand ambassadors?

-Your goal in this step is to create brand marketing collateral that communicates your brand’s values, mission, visual identity, and story in compelling ways for use across all marketing channels.
+Your goal in this step is to create brand marketing collateral that communicates your brand’s values, mission, visual identity, and story in compelling ways to use across all marketing channels.
 Collateral can include:

 Email campaigns and sequences